-- 10.1 We are now delivering our plan for 2006/07 (approved 21st March 2006).
+- 10.1 We are now delivering our plan for 2007/08 (approved 20th February 2007).
 I will continue to inform Members of progress throughout the year, and will again present an annual report at the end.
-The following issues will also impact upon the performance of Internal Audit and its measurement, and are shown for the information of Members: - Risk Management The Section now operates under the title "Audit and Risk Management", and although there was not, initially, a deliberate intention to merge the two functions, they have inevitably been drawn closer together.
-Internal Audit has continued to develop its risk based approach and this development will continue.
-However, Internal Audit need to demonstrate independence, and we had also identified a need for the Risk Management function to become focussed and led by a dedicated officer.
-Our new Risk Manager will fulfil this function.

-- Audit Planning Internal Audit will continue to develop a risk based approach to its planning process. - Intranet The Section will continue to develop its entry on the Authority intranet site as a means of promotion. - Best Value/CPA Internal Audit will continue to play its part in the process.
-We have already worked extensively on Best Value Performance Indicators, and have again been asked to continue this work. - New Systems The implementation of new systems under the Council's ambitious programme of mainframe migration has progressed throughout the year, and Audit inputs will continue in the coming year. - Performance Indicators Internal Audit will continue producing their own key indicators as part of a Performance Management Framework developed by the Director of Finance and E Government. - Benchmarking the Greater Manchester Chief Internal Auditors Group have been at the forefront of benchmarking.
-We will continue to contribute to this process, submitting data, and then analysing and reviewing the outputs. - Anti-Fraud and Corruption further updates are planned to our policy/strategy. - Review of Internal Audit KPMG have recently completed a review of Internal Audit.
-We will be working throughout the year to implement a comprehensive action plan. - 10.2 In accordance with the Council's requirement to produce a "Statement on Internal Control" annually (Accounts and Audit Regulations 2003, amended 2006), it is hoped that this report, and the work of Internal Audit, will provide some of the assurance needed in support of it.
-The Head of Audit and Risk Management will be required to co-ordinate this and other inputs to that statement.
+The following issues will also impact upon the performance of Internal Audit and its measurement, and are shown for the information of Members: - Risk Management The Section has operated over the last two years under the title "Audit and Risk Management".
+With the retirement of the Audit & Risk Manager, a restructure has been undertaken and Risk Management has now been separated from Internal Audit to ensure independence is maintained.
+The Risk Management function now has a dedicated Officer reporting to the Head of Strategic Finance. - Audit Planning Internal Audit will continue to develop a risk based approach to its planning process. - Intranet The Section will continue to develop its entry on the Authority intranet site as a means of promotion. - Best Value/CPA Internal Audit will continue to play its part in the process.
+We have already worked extensively on Best Value Performance Indicators, and have again been asked to continue this work. - New Systems The implementation of new systems under the Council's ambitious programme of mainframe migration has progressed throughout the year, and Audit inputs will continue in the coming year. - Performance Indicators Internal Audit will continue producing their own key indicators as part of a Performance Management Framework developed by the Director of Finance and E Government. - Benchmarking We took the decision last year to join the CIPFA Benchmarking Club which currently includes almost 100 Local Authorities.
+We will continue to contribute to this process, submitting data, and then analysing and reviewing the outputs.
+The result of the 2005/06 exercise was reported to the Audit Committee at the meeting of 19th April 2007.
+The exercise covering 2006/07 has already begun, with a deadline for the data of 1st June. - Anti-Fraud and Corruption further updates are planned to our policy/strategy. - Internal Audit Service Assessment The Head of Performance and Corporate Planning reported to Management Board (27th March 2006) and CPA Project Board (3rd April 2006) recommending that all service areas should be subject to a Service Assessment over a period of 18 months.
+The Service Assessment Framework is in accordance with the Council's Procurement Strategy and the 2005 Use of Resources Action Plan.
+The assessment is a test of value for money at service level.
+Members and Senior Management need assurance that resources are applied effectively.
+The assessment contained 18 aspects based upon independent research into what makes an excellent organisation.
+Each aspect is scored on a scale of 0-10 (10 being high) these aspects were grouped into five blocks.
+The result of the Internal Audit assessment is as follows:-

-J W BUTTERWORTH
+- Performance (score 23/30 equating to 77%) - Financial and Value for Money (score 25/30 equating to 83%) - Customer & User Focus (score 23/30 equating to 77%) - People & Capacity Management (score 47/60 equating to 78%) - Quality & Efficiency (score 23/30 equating to 77%)

+Internal Audit gained a score of 141 or 78%.

+10.2 In accordance with the Council's requirement to produce a "Statement on Internal Control" annually (Accounts and Audit Regulations 2003, amended 2006), it is hoped that this report, and the work of Internal Audit, will provide some of the assurance needed in support of it.

+BARRIE STROTHERS

-HEAD OF AUDIT AND RISK MANAGEMENT
+HEAD OF INTERNAL AUDIT